SansGuidon/bookmarks/README.md

 * [Tamir Bahar](https://dev.to/tmr232/dont-amend-fix) - Don't Amend, Fix
 * [AbdulBasit KABIR](https://dev.to/abulkay/whichs-the-right-git-workflow-for-my-next-project) - Which is the right git workflow for my next project?
 * [Kenneth Truyers](https://www.kenneth-truyers.net/2016/10/13/git-nosql-database/) - Git as a NoSql database
+* [Think Like (a) Git](http://think-like-a-git.net/) - Git shouldn't be so hard to learn : a guide for the perplexed
+* [Mislav Marohnić](https://mislav.net/2010/07/git-tips/) - A few git tips you didn't know about
+* [Mislav Marohnić](https://mislav.net/2014/02/hidden-documentation/) - Every line of code is always documented
+* [Andrew Peterson](http://ndpsoftware.com/git-cheatsheet.html) - Interactive Git Cheatsheet with a weird UI
+* [Justin Hileman](http://justinhileman.info/article/git-pretty/git-pretty.png) - [Chart] git-pretty : Escape a Git mess, step by step

 ## Golang / Go
 * [faiface/pixel](https://github.com/faiface/pixel) - Pixel : A hand-crafted 2D game library in Go.